-For admission into MSW Programme, only online mode is available.
+For applying for the admission into MSW Programme, only online mode is available.
 Candidates aspiring for the MSW Programme should have completed Graduation (10+2+3) from any of the UGC approved University in India or from a foreign University approved by AIU.

-The minimum percentage for marks at the Graduation level for eligibility to MSW admission process is 50% for General Category candidates and 45% for Roman Catholic (Minority) and Reserved category candidates.
+The minimum percentage for marks at the Graduation Course for eligibility to MSW admission process is 50% for General Category candidates and 45% for the candidates from Minority and Reserved Category.